MichaelMurithi/UnitTesting-RxJS-Marble-Diagrams/README.md

 - To run the angular app please run command `npm start`
 - To run unit tests please run command `npm test`

-## 📣 Need help

-If you find any issues please post a comment to this article [UnitTesting-RxJS-Marble-Diagrams Problem Solver](https://rupeshtiwari.com/unittesting-rxjs-marble-diagrams-problem-solver/) and I will reply with any updates to my github repository.
 Thanks and happy coding 😃

 ## 💯 This Git Repostiory is maintained